 Gidon van Emden, COO

 Born and raised in Amsterdam, Gidon has a long history of eating meat.
 "I love to cook dishes that remind me of my family, but I also experiment a lot."
-His resume also includes stints as a cook and kashrut supervisor.
-Outgoing and extroverted, Gidon loves talking to KOL Foods customers, handling wholesale accounts and generally extolling the virtues of KOL Foods's products.
+His resume also includes stints as a cook and mashgiach (kashrut supervisor).
+Outgoing and extroverted, Gidon loves talking to KOL Foods customers, extolling the virtues of KOL Foods's products, and eating KOL Foods meat.

 Emily Landsman, Marketing Specialist